Strategy11/formidable-forms/readme.txt

 4. Activate the plugin through the 'Plugins' menu
 5. Go to the Formidable menu
 6. Click the 'Add New' button to create a new form
-7. Insert your form with the shortcode [formidable id=x] in pages, posts, or text widgets.
-Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` in your template
+7. Insert your forms on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` in your template

 == Screenshots ==
-1. Create beautiful WordPress forms without any code.
+1. Build professional WordPress forms without any code.
-2. Form creation page
+2. Form builder page
 3. Field Options and CSS Layout Classes
 4. Field Options for checkbox fields
 5. Entry Management page
 6. Form Widget

 == Frequently Asked Questions ==
-= Q. Why aren't I getting any emails? =
+= Q. Why am I not I getting any emails? =

 A. Try the following steps: